raselmlbd/next-js-mles/README.md

 ```bash
 Node JS (v16 or v16 +) requirement
 ```
+Then, using `yarn` or `npm`
-Then, run the development server:
+After that, run the development server:

 ```bash
 npm run dev